Digital Real Estate

 We are surfing a new wave of the internet with the rise of cryptocurrency, NFTs, and blockchain.

 The internet is no longer a place to only get information from or read the news, watch videos and chat.
 Now anyone can put on a VR headset, see their friends’ avatars, hang out, walk, attend a concert.
-All of this from their homes.
+All from their homes.

 An amazing new experience the metaverse is.